-Cover sheet The cover sheet presents the project name and project limits and identifies the NEPA lead agency and any cooperating agencies.
+Table of Contonio of an Ele Cover sheet The cover sheet presents the project name and project limits and identifies the NEPA lead agency and any cooperating agencies.
 The deadline for submitting comments and the location where comments should be sent are also included.
 ADOT's EIS approval signature is placed on the cover sheet.
-Under NEPA Assignment, the following language must be included on the EIS cover page in a way that is conspicuous to the reader: The environmental review, consultation, and other actions required by applicable Federal environmental laws for this project are being, or have been, carried out by ADOT pursuant to 23 U.S.C.
-327 and a Memorandum of Understanding dated April 16, 2019, and executed by FHWA and ADOT.
+Under NEPA Assignment, the following language must be included on the EIS cover page in a way that is conspicuous to the reader:

+The environmental review, consultation, and other actions required by applicable Federal environmental laws for this project are being, or have been, carried out by ADOT pursuant to 23 U.S.C.
+327 and a Memorandum of Understanding dated June 25, 2024, and executed by FHWA and ADOT.
 Summary The summary should include a brief description of the proposed action, route, termini, type of improvement, length of project, county, city, state, and other information as appropriate.
 It should also summarize all reasonable alternatives considered, major environmental impacts (beneficial and adverse), areas of controversy, major unresolved issues with other agencies, and any other federal actions required as a result of the proposed action.
-Table of content s Purpose of and need for action The transportation need that the proposed action is intended to satisfy is the focus of the purpose and need section of the EIS.
+Table of contents S Purpose of and need for action The transportation need that the proposed action is intended to satisfy is the focus of the purpose and need section of the EIS.
 The need should be well-defined and in terms the general public can clearly understand.
 The purpose and need also typically describes the proposed action or project, its length and termini or study area, and important background information.
 See Section 3, Purpose and Need , for additional information on the purpose and need.
 Alternatives The EIS alternatives chapter describes the reasonable alternatives that are being evaluated to meet the purpose of and need for the proposed action.
-CEQ defines the term "reasonable" as those alternatives that are "practical and feasible from a technical and economic standpoint using common sense" (CEQ's NEPA's 40 Most Frequently Asked Questions, Guidance, Question 2A).
+Reasonable alternatives are those alternatives that are technically and economically feasible" [42 U.S.C.
+4332(C)].
 The alternatives chapter describes all alternatives considered for the proposed action and how they were screened to eliminate unreasonable alternatives, leaving a range of reasonable alternatives and a no-build alternative to be presented and evaluated in detail in the EIS.
 The nobuild alternative is always included in the EIS; it is the benchmark against which the impacts of the other alternatives are compared and describes the situation that would occur without the proposed action.
 FHWA Technical Advisory T T6640.8A provides a detailed discussion of the factors that might be considered in determining what constitutes a reasonable range of alternatives.
 The discussion of each alternative includes a clear, nontechnical description of the alternative, its location, termini, costs, right-of-way needs, and specific features.
-The draft EIS should identify ADOT's preferred alternative, if one exists.
-Identifying the preferred alternative in the draft EIS allows ADOT to take advantage of the combined final EIS/ROD efficiency option of 23 USC 139 (see USDOT's Guidance on the Use of Combined Final Environmental Impact Statements/Records of Decision and Errata Sheets in National Environmental Policy Act Reviews of or additional information).
-The preferred alternative is generally the one that ADOT believes would best fulfill its mission and responsibilities while meeting the project purpose and need and minimizing impacts on the environment, and is supported by the public and resource agencies.
+The draft EIS should identify ADOT's preferred alternative if one exists.
+Identifying the preferred alternative in the draft EIS allows ADOT to take advantage of the combined final EIS/ROD efficiency option of 23 U.S.C.
+139 (see USDOT's Guidance on the Use of Combined Final Environmental Impact Statements/Records of Decision and Errata Sheets in National Environmental Policy Act Reviews or additional information).
+The preferred alternative is generally the one that ADOT believes would best fulfill its mission and responsibilities while meeting the project purpose and need and minimizing impacts on the environment and is supported by the public and resource agencies.
 Typically, alternatives are adjusted throughout the NEPA process to minimize harm to the environment and communities.
-The preferred alternative is typically th
+The preferred alternative is typically the alternative that has incorporated these changes and achieves the best balance between needs, impacts, cos